Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Results

 \section{Results}

-We detected a total of 4,150 flares in the TESS light curves of 78 stars and 179 flares in the CHEOPS light curves of 40 stars.
+We detected a total of 4150 flares in the TESS light curves of 78 stars and 179 flares in the CHEOPS light curves of 40 stars.
 Of these, 34 stars exhibited flares in both datasets.
-Following the flare decomposition methodology described in Section \ref{subsection:detection}, we identified a large fraction of flares with complex structures.
-We found that 23\% of flares in TESS light curves and 44\% of flares in CHEOPS light curves are complex, consistent with previous studies \citep{Davenport_2014, Bruno_2024, Poyatos_2025}.
+Following the flare decomposition methodology in Section \ref{subsection:detection}, we identified a large fraction of flares with complex structures.
+We found that 23\% of TESS flares and 44\% of CHEOPS flares are complex, consistent with previous studies \citep{Davenport_2014, Bruno_2024, Poyatos_2025}.
 After decomposition, the total number of flare events increased to 5,324 for TESS and 296 for CHEOPS.

-The higher fraction of complex flares detected by CHEOPS compared to TESS is primarily a result of the higher observational cadence.
-CHEOPS light curves typically have cadences of a few seconds, providing more data points per flare, which increases the likelihood of resolving substructures within individual events.
+The higher fraction of complex flares detected by CHEOPS compared to TESS primarily results from the higher observational cadence.
+CHEOPS light curves typically have few-second cadences, providing more data points per flare, which increases the likelihood of resolving substructures within individual events.
 In contrast, TESS light curves have a 20- or 120-second cadence, limiting the temporal resolution and making some flares appear simpler.
 This cadence-dependent effect has been discussed in \cite{Howard_2022}, showing that binning 20-second flare light curves obtained by TESS on low-mass flare stars to a 120-second cadence produced degeneracies in complex flare structures (see their Figure 2).
-This is consistent with our results on M dwarfs, showing that the higher cadence of CHEOPS allows nearly twice as many complex flares to be identified compared to TESS.
+This is consistent with our results on M dwarfs, showing that CHEOPS identifies nearly twice as many complex flares as TESS.